Where to go in Jamaica Plain

 Tres Gatos offers fancy Spanish tapas in the front and houses an indie bookstore/music store in the back.
-The inviting, candlelit restaurant space is broken into small rooms that spill into one another, all in deep blues, soft grays, and smoky oranges.
-Take advantage of the business’ split personality with a stop at the sleek bar for a glass of cava followed by a stroll through the small store in the back, where new books meet used and CDs meet vinyl.
-The menu is a feast of Spanish cuisine with lots of vegetarian options, and mostly well-sized for the price.
-The chilled tortilla Española with pimentón aioli ($8) is perfection, and the grass-fed beef empanadas ($9), wrapped in a beautifully cooked pastry, have a floral appeal.
+The inviting, candlelit restaurant space is broken into small rooms that spill into one another.
+Take advantage of the multi-faceted environs with a stop at the sleek bar for a glass of wine followed by a stroll through the small store in the back, perusing music and books, both new and used.
 Grab a seat out on the sunny patio or at the high-tops in front of the big bay window, where you can survey the bar and gaze out onto bustling Centre Street.

-The name really says it all.
-This Jamaica Plain art space it not much more than a deep but narrow storefront on South Street that once housed a TV repair shop.
-Luckily for JP residents and the rest of us, the Hallway we know and love today has been completely renovated into a gallery space that hosts quality shows from local artists.
+This Jamaica Plain art space it not much more than a deep but narrow storefront on South Street.
+Luckily for JP residents, the gallery space hosts intriguing and eclectic shows from local artists.
 The shape of the place lends itself to casual browsing—the small space is equally accessible to the curious passerby as to the more serious art fan.